Omensah-15/FraudShield/README.md

 - [Model Training & Evaluation](https://github.com/Omensah-15/fraud-detection-pipeline/tree/main#-model-training--evaluation)
 - [Prediction Script](https://github.com/Omensah-15/fraud-detection-pipeline/tree/main#-standalone-prediction-script)
 ---
-##Project Overview
+## 📌 Project Overview

 An end-to-end machine learning pipeline to detect fraudulent transactions in financial data.
-The system handles real-world complexities like imbalanced data, categorical encoding, feature scaling, and ensemble modeling.
-Designed for production-grade fraud analysis with a standalone prediction script.
+This project is built to address real-world challenges such as:

+- ⚖️ Imbalanced class distribution
+- 🧮 Categorical variable encoding
+- 📊 Feature scaling and engineering
+- 🔀 Ensemble modeling with Random Forest & XGBoost

+It also includes a **production-ready prediction script** for fraud detection on new transaction data, making it suitable for deployment or batch processing in real-world systems.

 ---